-STRUCTION Special Dietary Needs Tracking Form CACFP program staff complete this form CACFP program stajj compiete tnis jorm CACFP program staff must locumentation, as specifie complete this form for each participant served menu substitutions.
-Keep this form and below, on file. medical statement signed b olete when a participant has a disability that restricts eating and/or feeding and a va by a State licensed healthcare professional (physician, physician assistant, or nurse p 1s must offer a reasonable modification. pecial dietary need - Complete when: quests meal substitutions ot valid for a disability is provided.
-Examples: ot volla for a disability is provided.
-Examples: non-licensed health care professional (e.g. registered nurse, dietitian, or chiropractor licensed health care professional that specifies a family's dietary preference, not a dis (e.g. statement ind dicates participant may drink rice milk per parent) hild's Name Date form completed Section I: Disabili tv tion and then select if meals can or cannot be claimed at the bottom. complete this entire sec ction and then selectly means can or cannot be claimed at the bottom. sysical or mental impairment that substantially limits one or more major life activities ies Include eating, breathing, digestive, and respiratory functions, etc. Id mental impairments will constitute a disability, it does not need to be life threatening ormental impairments will constitute a disability, it does not need to be life threatening erance is a physical impairment of the digestive function; it does not have to cause severe dis written medical statement which includes: npairment (reason for request) npairment (reason for request) nodate the impairment (e.g. food(s) to be avoided and recommended substitution(s)) state licensed healthcare professional (physician, physician assistant, or nurse practitioner (A ☐ List substitution(s)/ modification(s) offered by the program that effectively accommodates the disability ✓ Substitutions or modifications offered must accommodate the participant, but do not have to be the exact modification rec quested Choose One: program's accommodation(s) s program's accommodation(s) and chooses to provide: Claiming Meals Determin nation ☐ Claim meals: orm, including all applicable documentation, is complete and on file de reasonable modification(s) to accommodate the disability es the modification(s), or parent/guardian has elected to provide the modifications(s) the program is p roviding at least one component ☐ Do not claim meals: an has elected to provide all foods: the program is not providing any component on not created to provide on joods, the program is not providing only component
+STRUCTION Special Dietary Needs Tracking Form CACFP program staff complete this form CACFP program stajj complete tnis jorm CACFP program staff must documentation, as specifie complete this form for each participant served menu substitutions.
+Keep this form a ad below, on file. medical statement signed b olete when a participont has a disability that restricts eating and/or feeding and a vali by a State licensed healthcare professional (physician, physician assistant, or nurse pro ns must offer a reasonable modification. pecial dietary need - Complete when: quests meal substitutions ot valid for a disability is provided.
+Examples: iot volla for a disability is provided.
+Examples. non-licensed health care professional (e.g. registered nurse, dietitian, or chiropractor, licensed health care professional that specifies a family's dietary preference, not a disc (e.g. statement ind dicates participant may drink rice milk per parent) hild's Name Date form completed Section I: Disabili ity ction and then select if meals can or cannot be claimed at the bottom. complete this entire sec con and then selectly medis can or cannot be claimed at the bottom. nysical or mental impairment that substantially limits one or more major life activities ies Include eating, breathing, digestive, and respiratory functions, etc. Ind mental impairments will constitute a disability, it does not need to be life threatening or mental impairments will constitute a disability, it does not need to be life threatening erance is a physical impairment of the digestive function; it does not have to cause severe dist written medical statement which includes: mpairment (reason for request) nodate the impairment (e.g. food(s) to be avoided and recommended substitution(s)) state licensed healthcare professional (physician, physician assistant, or nurse practitioner (AP ☐ List substitution(s)/r modification(s) offered by the program that effectively accommodates the disability: ✓ Substitutions or modifications offered must accommodate the participant, but do not have to be the exact modification req quested Choose One: s program's accommodation(s) s program's accommodation(s) and chooses to provide: Claiming Meals Determin nation ☐ Claim meals: form, including all applicable documentation, is complete and on file de reasonable modification(s) to accommodate the disability es the modification(s), or parent/guardian has elected to provide the modifications(s), providing at least one component and program to pr ☐ Do not claim meals: ☐ Do not claim meals: an has elected to provide all foods; the program is not providing any component ☐ Do not claim meals: